[List updated: 3 January 2021]

 John Wick 3: Chapter 3 – Parabellum (2019) – WATCH ON NETFLIX

 I supposed I could have just put John Wick 1, 2 and 3 and easily covered three spots in this list.
 Let’s settle on Chapter 3 for this particular entry, due to the fact that it’s likely the most ambitious.
 It holds a seriously astonishing amount of action, with incredibly choreographed gunplay and combat that just escalates and escalates.
 Exhausting stuff, and admirably so.
-Plot-wise, it’s certainly beneficial to have seen the first two, but if you’re in it for the action sequences and to see Keanu freakin’ Reeves doing his thing, hit this one up.
+Plot-wise, it’s certainly beneficial to have seen the first two, but if you’re in it for the action sequences and to see Keanu freakin’ Reeves doing his thing, as well as a very welcome part for Halle Berry, hit this one up.

 Executive Decision (1996) – WATCH ON NETFLIX